CALL FOR ENTRIES

-Outhouse wins 2016 Manser Medal
+Red House, London wins 2018 Manser Medal

-The Medal was conceived in 2001 to encourage innovation in house design, to show how social and technological aspirations can be met by intelligent design.
+The Medal was conceived in 2001 to inspire innovation in house design, to show how social and technological aspirations can be met by intelligent design.
 The Medal winning designs over the years presented within the archive are exemplars to inspire the wider house-building industry.

 Historically, architecture has always responded to society’s needs, coming up with new methods and materials that exploit the latest technical developments, all within the compass of reasonable expenditure.
 The judges are looking for an inspirational step forward, perhaps an experimental approach, certainly an unequivocal 21st-century solution for 21st-century occupants.